haojiliu/cmpe275-spring18/project1/README.md

 ```

 ### useful docker cmds
 ```
-docker system prune -a  # purge all to start over if your local is messed up docker ps -a docker-compose top
+docker system prune -a  # purge all to start over if your local is messed up docker ps -a docker-compose top docker-compose build --no-cache # to rebuild everything from scratch
 ```

 ## Security